 In the remote desert of Egypt’s Sinai Peninsula lies a land of immense historical and spiritual significance to the world’s three great monotheistic religions.

 The Jewish, Christian, and Muslim traditions all have deep ties to the landscape and monuments of this region.

-Mount Sinai is venerated by the three faiths for it’s relevance to the story of exodus when Moses led the Hebrew people out of Egypt and to one of the greatest miracles known in human history; the parting of the Red Sea.
+Mount Sinai is venerated by the three faiths for its relevance to the story of the Exodus when Moses led the Hebrew people out of Egypt and to one of the greatest miracles known in human history: the parting of the Red Sea.

 A Conversation with God

 Southern Sinai’s Gabal Musa (“Mountain of Moses”) is spiritually and historically significant for Christians, Jews, and Muslims.